 Eric Sutherland has been called a data guy with a personality with a passion for driving meaningful use of data for the public good while respecting individuals’ privacy.
 He is a recovering banker, following 20 years at a major Canadian bank with senior roles in IT, strategy, and data leadership.
 He is currently driving development of a Pan-Canadian strategy for health data to realize better outcomes for individuals, communities, and jurisdictions.

-Sukriti Trehan is a data scientist with the Labour Market Information Council (LMIC).
-Sukriti contributes to building the data architecture for LMIC and provides analytics solutions for ongoing Canadian labour market projects.
-Her work with the organization aims to facilitate easy access to structured and unstructured labour market data.
+Sukriti Trehan is a data scientist with the Labor Market Information Council (LMIC).
+Sukriti contributes to building the data architecture for LMIC and provides analytics solutions for ongoing Canadian labor market projects.
+Her work with the organization aims to facilitate easy access to structured and unstructured labor market data.
 Sukriti previously worked as a data analyst with the Government of India on course-correction projects for various government programmes.